23/node-23video/README.md

 ## 23 Video API for Node.js

-`node-23video` is a full implementation of [The 23 Video API](http://www.twentythree.net/api) (or more correctly, The Visualplatform API) for [Node.js](http://www.nodejs.org).
+`node-23video` is a full implementation of [The TwentyThree API](http://www.twentythree.net/api) for [Node.js](http://www.nodejs.org).

 The library includes:

-* Implementations of all the methods in the API.
+* Implementations of sample methods in the API.
 * Methods to handle the exchange of OAuth of credentials ([more information](http://www.twentythree.net/api/oauth)).
-* A handy command-line interface to the 23 Video API.
+* A handy command-line interface to the TwentyThree API.

 The library and it dependencies is easily installed with `npm install node-23video`:

-## Use the 23 Video API in Node.js
+## Use the TwentyThree API in Node.js

 Making simple request to the open API: